nanoporetech/pod5-file-format/docs/docs/tools.rst

     $ pod5 subset examples_*.pod5 --json mapping.json

     # Subset input(s) using a dynamic mapping created at runtime
-    $ pod5 subset example_1.pod5 --summary summary.txt --subset_columns barcode alignment_genome
+    $ pod5 subset example_1.pod5 --table table.txt --columns barcode

 .. important::

     Care should be taken to ensure that when providing multiple input `.pod5` files to `pod5 subset` that there are no read_id UUID clashes.
-If this occurs both reads are written to the output.
+If a duplicate read_id is detected an exception will be raised unless the `--duplicate_ok` argument is set.
+If `--duplicate_ok` is set then both reads will be written to the output, although this is not recommended.

 Creating a Subset Mapping
 ------------------------------